 The National Sex Offender Registry requires that all sex offenders, upon their release into communities in the United States, must register and maintain current sex offender registration information.
 This means that they are required to provide information on their residence, employment status, school attendance, and other personal information – and make sure that it is kept current at all times.
 While states may have their own registries, they are all linked to the larger, national system.

 As the registrant’s information is updated in the system, that information is automatically sent to the authorities in that specific jurisdiction.
 It may include the address or geographic area of the offender, their sex offense tier level, and any restrictions specifically assigned to that offender as outlined in their written notification.
-Registration as a sex offender can also place restriction on the individual regarding where they live and where they are allowed to be outside.
+Registration as a sex offender can also place restrictions on the individual regarding where they live and where they are allowed to be outside.
 Often there are restrictions regarding how close a registrant can be to a school campus or public park.

 Before a sex offender is released from prison, jail, or a mental hospital they are notified that they have a federal duty to register and that they are required by law to keep their information current at all times.
 The length of time an offender remains on the registry is determined by a tier system.